-With a population of about 500,000 people living in Cuenca, you rarely see any gringo expats unless you are in a gringo hangout such as SuperMaxi grocery store, or in a gringo owned restaurant, or if something is going on in the square downtown.
-Some days we never see another gringo in Cuenca.
-We shop at the Mercado, Feira Libre once, sometimes twice a week, and have never yet seen a gringo when we’re there shopping.
-Now, the place is huge, but still, where are the gringos?
+With a population of about 500,000 people living in Cuenca, you will see more gringo's at the Supermaxi grocery store, or in a gringo owned restaurant, or if something is going on in the square downtown.
+It used to be that on some days we never saw another gringo in Cuenca, but that has all changed.
 Don’t get me wrong, this is not a complaint, just an observation.

 Cuenca Named Best Place to Live in the World?

 More and more gringos will be coming to Cuenca to check it out, meaning they are not residents yet, but only thinking about becoming residents or expats.
-Some of the gringos who visit Cuenca are from Canada, some are from United States and some are from Germany, Italy, and some are from Australia.
+Some of the gringos who visit Cuenca are from Canada, some are from United States and some are from Germany, Italy, and some are from Australia and the UK.
 Some will buy a property and only live here three to six months out of the year.

 Ecuador Will Soon Explode with Gringos